Description

 - The Font Page, will show the JSON name for the fonts and show you the default fonts for the Curbal theme.

-- and finally, the Color Page, will list all the colors available for this theme and give you their HEX code as well as some best practices.
+- The Color Page, will list all the colors available for this theme and give you their HEX code as well as some best practices.

 And the following fields are available for you, so you can start modifying your JSON file: